High-pass filter

 A high-pass filter (HPF) is an electronic filter that passes signals with a frequency higher than a certain cutoff frequency and attenuates signals with frequencies lower than the cutoff frequency.
 The amount of attenuation for each frequency depends on the filter design.
 A high-pass filter is usually modeled as a linear time-invariant system.
 It is sometimes called a low-cut filter or bass-cut filter in the context of audio engineering.
 High-pass filters have many uses, such as blocking DC from circuitry sensitive to non-zero average voltages or radio frequency devices.
 They can also be used in conjunction with a low-pass filter to produce a band-pass filter.

 In the optical domain filters are often characterised by wavelength rather than frequency.
-High-pass and low-pass have the opposite meanings, with a "high-pass" filter (more commonly "long-pass") passing only longer wavelengths (lower frequencies), and vice versa for "low-pass" (more commonly "short-pass").
+High-pass and low-pass have the opposite meanings, with a "high-pass" filter (more commonly "short-pass") passing only shorter wavelengths (higher frequencies), and vice versa for "low-pass" (more commonly "long-pass").